To bring : v.tr. (word from Latin bring, ad et lead " to carry ").

 To bring something (somewhere), to carry it with you when you come.

-She brought the coffee into the living room.
+She brought the café in the living room.

 When you come, bring your tools.